bit-whisperer/RazerBlade152022Drivers/README.md

 # Trackpad jumpy tracking fix

-Big thanks to Nukley for this fix.
 This fix is derrived from https://github.com/Nukley/SynapticsUnfuckerator2

-Set the registry value Computer\HKEY_CURRENT_USER\SOFTWARE\Microsoft\Windows\CurrentVersion\PrecisionTouchPad\AAPThreshold to 0.
+Set the registry value Computer\HKEY_CURRENT_USER\SOFTWARE\Microsoft\Windows\CurrentVersion\PrecisionTouchPad\AAPThreshold to 1.
 You will instantly feel the tracking be more responsive or less jumpy.
 If its still jumpy, clean the trackpad.